A long story about bad oral health, and just one tooth. I wrote this back in 2011, but in 2020 there was more to write about.

 How Much for Just One Tooth?

 This tooth has had extensive work done on it.
 First it was filled due to it having a cavity, this must have cost upwards of $80 worth of work, which my parents insurance most likely covered.
-I most likely made the dentist’s life a living heck whilst this procedure was done (I am sure I am on a “patient from hell” list with the Canadian Dental Association).
+I most likely made the dentist’s life a living heck whilst this procedure was done (I am confident I am on a “patient from hell” list with the Canadian Dental Association).

-We then needed to think about a crown for this bicuspid, another $900 later (only half covered under my insurance), a brand spanking new crown appeared on this mummified tooth.
+We then needed to think about a crown for this bicuspid.
+Another $900 later (only half covered under my insurance), a brand spanking new crown appeared on this mummified tooth.

 Another year passed, the crown became dislodged after it being “loose” for a long time, another $100 spent not reattaching it (and in fact not giving back to me the crown, I should have been allowed to keep it as a souvenir).